ruaan-deysel/Agentic-DevOps/.augment/rules/iac-security.md

 - Scan code for security vulnerabilities
 - Use pre-commit hooks to prevent security issues
 - Scan for secrets before EVERY commit
+- **Use AI to identify security issues**, but validate all findings

 ## Secret Management

 ### NEVER Do This

 ```
 # ❌ WRONG - Hardcoded secrets
 param adminPassword = 'MyPassword123!'